parca-dev/parca-agent/README.md

 ## Security

 Parca Agent requires to be run as `root` user (or `CAP_SYS_ADMIN`).
 Various security precautions have been taken to protect users running Parca Agent.
-See details in [SECURITY.md](./SECURITY.md).
+See details in [Security Considerations](./docs/security-considerations.md).

-To report a security vulnerability see [this guide](./SECURITY.md#Report-Security-Vulnerabilities).
+To report a security vulnerability see [this guide](./docs/security-considerations.md#Report-Security-Vulnerabilities).

 ## Contributing